jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Creation Method

-  * Linus Torvalds as a graduate student at a university
+  * Linus Torvalds as a graduate student at a university because of his curiosity
   * Thompson and Ritchie developed as Bell Labs Engineers to solve computer problems

 Release Cycle